 - However, recent articles are weighted more than older ones.
 This helps counter the effect of citation counts.

 - Words in bitmapped graphics (such as JPEGs and PNGs) are not indexed.
-Using vector graphics and plain text (e.g. for captions) means that that Google Scholar will be able to read the words.
+Using vector graphics and plain text (e.g. for captions) means that Google Scholar will be able to read the words.

 - Google Scholar does not seem to base its rankings on the frequency with which a search term appears in an article.